praveen-kumar/Test1/README.md

 ## Setup Ruby

 Dynamic scripting language used for build scripts and automation testing.
-Install at least version `2.1.2p95`
+Install at least version `ruby 2.7.1p83`

 we can install Ruby with the help of Homebrew